-Most of these snack ideas are pretty simple and that’s the beauty of it!
-Not only are all of these Paleo snack recipes super easy to prepare, but they are also packed with enough energy to keep you full while you are away from home!
+Most of these snacks are pretty simple and that’s the beauty of it!
+Not only are they all super easy to prepare, but they are also packed with enough energy to keep you full while you are away from home!
 Enjoy!

 Is popcorn allowed on Paleo diet?